-Observing projects on the VLA vary in duration from as short as 1/2 hour to as long as several days.
-Most observing runs have only one, or perhaps a few, target sources.
+Observing projects on the VLA vary in duration from as short as 1/2 hour to as long as several weeks.
+Most observing runs have durations of a few hours, with only one, or perhaps a few, target sources.
 However, since the VLA is a two-dimensional array, images can be made with data durations of less than one minute.
 This mode, commonly called snapshot mode, is well suited to surveys of relatively strong, isolated objects.
 See Section 3.16 for details.